 There are two versions of the license server manager:

-- lmadmin-The Web-based license server manager - Imgrd-The original license server manager with a command-line interface lmadmin provides improved methods of managing the license server and vendor daemons.
-A brief description of the improved capabilities follows.
-For a more detailed comparison of 1mgrd and 1madmin, see Migrating from lmgrd to lmadmin.
+- Imadmin-The Web-based license server manager - Imgrd-The original license server manager with a command-line interface

-This section describes 1madmin.
-For information about 1mgrd, see License Server Manager "lmgrd".
+This section describes lmadmin.
+For information about lmgrd, see License Server Manager "Imgrd".